jedi-academy/learn-4711/data/assignments/assignment1.md

 there are many freely available website templates online.

 It would be appropriate to have some design, with visual elements appropriate to your "business".
-Menu item images, for instance will be added in the next assignment
+Menu item images, for instance, might be added in the next assignment

 What I will be looking for is consistency.
 It should look like the